SORMAS-Foundation/SORMAS-Project/sormas-backend/doc/UserDataAccess.md

 * users see all contacts of their cases
 * access by jurisdiction, that is using region/district of the contact
 * edit is possible only for contacts that are part of the users jurisdiction
+* view of personal data is possible only for contacts that are part of the users jurisdiction

 ## Visits
 * users see all visits of the user's contacts